 We are doing our part as a community leader to help prevent further spread of the disease.
 But we remain diligent in our pledge to fight for justice for our impoverished and disadvantaged neighbors.

-- We are cancelling or postponing all public events for the near future and are only participating in public events our staff members can attend safely.
+- We will have limited participation in public events for the near future and are only participating in public events our staff members can attend safely.
 Community members should check our online events listing for the most up-to-date list of both in-person and virtual events.

 - Any concerns or questions should be directed to firstname.lastname@example.org.